 Dentists tend to use words unfamiliar to the rest of us who didn’t attend dental school along with them, and it can be overwhelming when you have no idea what they are talking about.
 Here are some dental terms you should know if you don’t want to feel like a tiny fish in a big pond next time you go to the dentist’s office.

-Oral Hygiene: Activities you do to keep your mouth clean.
+Activities you do to keep your mouth clean.
 These include brushing your teeth, cheeks, tongue, and dentures.
-They can also include using mouthwash or dental floss, or having a dentist or hygienist clean your teeth.
+They can also include using mouthwash or dental floss or having a dentist or hygienist clean your teeth.

-Tooth Decay: A hole in the tooth caused by acid in plaque.
-The more common name is cavity.
+A hole in the tooth caused by acid in plaque.
+The more common name is a cavity.

-Xerostomia: Decreased salivary secretion that produces a dry and sometimes burning sensation.
-Also called dry mouth.
+The decreased salivary secretion that produces a dry and sometimes burning sensation.
+Also called a dry mouth.

 *All definitions courtesy the American Dental Association.